Applaud-Technologies/HTD-Data-Course/week-4/Day-5-Friday/solution/README.md

 > **Troubleshooting: Import Errors in Subdirectories**
 >
 > If you see `ModuleNotFoundError: No module named 'config'` or similar errors when running scripts in subdirectories, use the `-m` flag from the project root (e.g., `python -m data_generators.load_csvs_to_sqlserver`).
 This ensures Python resolves imports correctly.

+> **Troubleshooting: Database Creation**
+>
+> If you see login errors or 'Cannot open database' errors, make sure you have run `python data_generators/create_sqlserver_database.py` after the SQL Server container is up.
+Wait 30–60 seconds after starting the container before running the script to allow SQL Server to finish initializing.